Oyster Planning Tool

 Full Title: SPAT: Shellfish Portfolio Assessment Tool

-This project will design, test, and put into use a decision support tool to assist resource managers and oyster farmers in optimizing oyster resources in the State of Mississippi.
+This project designed, tested, and applied a decision support tool to assist resource managers and oyster farmers in optimizing oyster resources in the State of Mississippi.

 The Team: Daniel R. Petrolia (Lead Investigator, Mississippi State University, firstname.lastname@example.org), Ardian Harri (Mississippi State University), William C. Walton (Auburn University), Just Cebrian (Dauphin Island Sea Lab), and Jason Rider (Mississippi Department of Marine Resources)